CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 Inputs
 -----------
-#.
-Detailed Enterprise Asset Inventory - The organizations list of current approved inventory to include all assests as outlined in the safeguard.
+#. :code:`GV1`: Detailed Enterprise Asset Inventory - The enterprise's list of current approved inventory to include all assests as outlined in the safeguard.
 This list is a mix of manual and tool-generated endpoints that includes information such as authorized, non-authorized, IP address, device type and any other information as defined by the enterprise.
 #.
-Bi-annual Aggregate Enterprise Asset Inventory - The organizations list gathering all all devices detected over the time period, manually or automated, preferrably not from a single scan.
-At a minimum twice a year but can be more frequent.
+Aggregate Enterprise Asset Inventory - The enterprise's list of all devices detected, manually or through automated scans, since the last update to :code:`GV1`.
 #.
-A write up of the procedure for adding or removing enterprise assets to or from the Detailed Enterprise Asset Inventory along with the required fields as part of the detail.
-#.
 Date of last update to the Detailed Enterprise Asset Inventory

 Assumptions
 ^^^^^^^^^^^
 #.
-The asset discovery tools on the provided list are active asset discovery tools, as opposed to passive asset discovery tools (verification of this is not performed during the following operations).
-#.
-The asset discovery tools are used regularly (this is not verified during the following operations).
+Devices belonging to the organization, but not connected to the organization’s network, require manual discovery in order to be included in the aggregate inventory.

 Operations
 ----------
 #.
-Calculate the intersection of Input 1 and Input 2
+Calculate the intersection of :code:`GV1` and Input 2
 	#.
-Note items in Input 1 that are not in Input 2 (M 3)
+Enumerate items in :code:`GV1` that are not in Input 2 (M4)
 	#.
-Note items in Input 2 not in Input 1 (M1).
+Enumerate items in Input 2 not in Input 1 (:code:`GV2`: M5).
+These assets are considered unauthorized.
 #.
 Check items in Input 1 for complete or missing detailed information
 	#.
-Note items that have complete information (M4).
+Enumerate items that have complete information (M6)
 	#.
-Note items that do not have complete information or missing information (M7).
+Enumerate items that do not have complete information or missing information (M7).
 #.
 Calculate the time (in months) since the last update to Input 1 by using current date and Input 4 (M8).

 Measures
 --------
-* M1 = Count of items in Input 1
+* M1 = :code:`GV1`
 * M2 = Count of items in Input 2
-* M3 = Count of items in the intersection of Input 1 and Input 2
+* M3 = Count of items in the intersection of :code:`GV1` and Input 2
-* M4 = Count of items in Input 1 not found in Input 2
+* M4 = Count of items in :code:`GV1` not found in Input 2
-* M5 = Count of items in Input 2 not found in Input 1
+* M5 = :code:`GV2`
-* M6 = Count of items in Input 1 that contain all necessary detailed information
+* M6 = Count of items in :code:`GV1` that contain all necessary detailed information
-* M7 = Count of items in Input 1 that do not contain detailed information
+* M7 = Count of items in :code:`GV1` that do not contain detailed information
-* M8 = Months since the last update to Input 1
+* M8 = Months since the last update to :code:`GV1`

 Metrics
 -------